rerun-io/rerun/rerun_js/web-viewer-react/README.md

 - A hosted `.rrd` file, such as <https://app.rerun.io/version/0.15.0/examples/dna.rrd>
 - A WebSocket connection to the SDK opened via the [`serve`](https://www.rerun.io/docs/reference/sdk-operating-modes#serve) API

-If `rrd` is not set, the viewer will display the same welcome screen as <https://app.rerun.io>.
+If `rrd` is not set, the Viewer will display the same welcome screen as <https://app.rerun.io>.

 ℹ️ Note:
 This package only targets recent versions of browsers.